 For years Dickens kept the story of his own childhood a secret.
 Yet it is a story worth telling.
-For it helps us remember how much we all might lose when a child’s dreams don’t come true. . .
+For it helps us remember how much we all might lose when a child’s dreams don’t come true.
 As a child, Dickens was forced to live on his own and work long hours in a rat-infested blacking factory.
 Readers will be drawn into the winding streets of London, where they will learn how Dickens got the inspiration for many of his characters.
-The 200th anniversary of Dickens’s birth is February 7, 2012, and this tale of his little-known boyhood is the perfect way to introduce kids to the great author.
-Here is historical fiction at its ingenious best.
+This tale of his little-known boyhood is the perfect way to introduce kids to the great author.